kazu2012/ducban.github.io/_posts/2016-02-22-is-missing-the-air.md

 Well, there is one weird thing which wasn't listed out above: __I didn't cross over the border last year__.
 Damn, I miss the air where I could see the bright sunlight on the lazy clouds underneath the plane.
 I miss the rain on the streets of Singapore which sudden comes sudden goes just like a teenage girl when she's in love.
 I miss the huge bookstore in BKK where I could be a child who eager to explore all the corners of it.
 Btw, thanks to all my friends who went abroad and brought Starbuck's mugs for me.
 Hoping I could soon go abroad and bring them some weird gifts from there.

-Phew, this node is quite long.
-I think it's all good to stop hyping about ourselves including myself.
-You can close this page now.
+Phew, this node is quite long now.
+I think it's all good to stop hyping about ourselves including myself here.
+Please close this page.
 Thanks for reading.
 You're rock!